ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

 CCInfo(CallConv,..., ArgLocs, ...) to get outgoing arguments information before enter **“for loop”** and set stack alignment with 8 bytes.
-They're almost same in **“for loop”** with LowerFormalArguments(), except LowerCall() create store DAG vector instead of load DAG vector.
+They're almost same in **“for loop”** with LowerFormalArguments(), except LowerCall() creates store DAG vector instead of load DAG vector.
 After the **“for loop”**, it create **“ld $t9, %call16(_Z5sum_iiiiiii)($gp)”** and jalr $t9 for calling subroutine (the $6 is $t9) in PIC mode.
-DAG.getCALLSEQ_START() and DAG.getCALLSEQ_END() are set before the **“for loop”** and after call subroutine, they insert CALLSEQ_START, CALLSEQ_END, and translate into pseudo machine instructions !ADJCALLSTACKDOWN, !ADJCALLSTACKUP later according Cpu0InstrInfo.td definition as follows.
+DAG.getCALLSEQ_START() and DAG.getCALLSEQ_END() are set before the **“for loop”** and after call subroutine, respectively, they insert CALLSEQ_START, CALLSEQ_END, and translate them into pseudo machine instructions !ADJCALLSTACKDOWN, !ADJCALLSTACKUP later according Cpu0InstrInfo.td definition as follows.

 .. rubric:: lbdex/Chapter9_2/Cpu0InstrInfo.td
 .. code-block:: c++